puzzleshark/contextcad/README.md

 Experimental front end for cadquery.

 The idea here is the api is a roughly a "direct" api.
-Meaning when it comes to building an object, that is composed of sub-objects those objects must be explicity referenced.
+Meaning when it comes to building an object that is composed of sub-objects, those objects must be explicity referenced.
 Additionally every object is immutible.

 ***i.e*** *(to define a union of two solids)*
 ```